The Great Canadian Baking Show season 2: Episode 2: Biscuits and Bars

 For the Signature challenge, the bakers had to make 24 dessert bars with at least 3 distinct layers in two hours.
 For the Technical Challenge, bakers had to make 18 digestive biscuits topped with tempered chocolate in 1 hour 30 minutes.
-In the Showstopper Challenge, the bakers had 4 and a half hours to bake 36 identical cookies to be placed inside an edible and elaborate biscuit box.
+In the Showstopper Challenge, the bakers had 4 1/2 hours to bake 36 identical cookies to be placed inside an edible and elaborate biscuit box.